NotAShelf/nvf/docs/release-notes/rl-0.5.md

 - Added bash LSP and formatter support

-- Disabled Lualine LSP status indicator for toggleterm buffer
+- Disabled Lualine LSP status indicator for Toggleterm buffer

-- Added `nvim-docs-view`, a plugin to display lsp hover documentation in a side panel
+- Added `nvim-docs-view`, a plugin to display LSP hover documentation in a side panel

 - Switched to `nixosOptionsDoc` in option documentation.
 To quote home-manager